mousebrains/ARCTERX/README.md

 # ARCTERX
 Software for use during ARCTERX Pilot Cruise

-- [AIS/README.md](AIS) is a collection of routines for parsing NEMA AIS messages
+- [AIS](AIS) is a collection of routines for parsing NEMA AIS messages.
-- [SSHTunnel/README.md](SSHTunnel) is a routine for setting up a tunnel that allows a shoreside user to `ssh` into the computer on the ship.
+- [SSHTunnel](SSHTunnel) set up a tunnel that allows a shore side user to `ssh` into the ship board computer.